Critic intelligence

 The data combines personal reading history, review corpora, outlet metadata, awards, and generated vectors.

-The prototype includes sample Goodreads data, Book Marks-style review data, scraped review CSVs, source metadata, critic corpus summaries, reviewer tracking, awards catalogs, and vector artifact files.
+The prototype includes sample industry taste data, Book Marks-style review data, scraped review CSVs, source metadata, critic corpus summaries, reviewer tracking, awards catalogs, and vector artifact files.

 The prototype showed that the interesting product surface is not a generic recommendation feed.
 It is a fit-and-evidence system: why this reviewer, why this source, why this title, and what should someone do with that information.